Home

 Identification: This species has small, closely spaced tubercles.
 The stout brown rhinophores usually have flame-like cream markings on their clubs.
 The branchia are two-toned: the anterior gills cream flecked with brown and white, the posterior gills translucent orange-brown.
 The center of the notum is usually darker and its margin is blotched with brown.
 The underside is finely flecked with brown.
 The two-toned branchia and stout rhinophores with cream markings distinguish the species from Carminodoris cf. flammea.

-Natural history: Carminodoris bifurcata is a moderately rare species found from the low intertidal to 7 m (23 ft) in rocky habitats.
+Natural history: Carminodoris bifurcata is a moderately common species found from the low intertidal to 7 m (23 ft) in rocky habitats and in Halimeda kanaloana beds from 6-9 m (20-30 ft).
 It occurs at protected to exposed sites.
-It lays a cream egg mass that hatches in about six days in the laboratory.
+It feeds on an orange sponge and lays a cream egg mass that hatches in about six days in the laboratory.

-Distribution: Maui and Oahu: widely distributed in the western & central Pacific.
+Distribution: Big Island, Maui, Lanai(?) and Oahu: widely distributed in the western & central Pacific.

 Photo: CP: 46 mm: Hekili Point, Maui; Nov.
 10, 2004.